Anjie-MF/FEM-recipePage/README.md

 ### Useful resources

 - [HTML Tables](https://www.w3schools.com/html/html_tables.asp) - I didn't even know you could do this in HTML.
-I thought it was strictly CSS until I googled it
+I thought it was strictly CSS until I googled it.
-- [HTML Semantic Cheatsheet](https://learntheweb.courses/topics/html-semantics-cheat-sheet/) - This is an amazing article which I constanly referred to while coding this site.
+- [HTML Semantic Cheatsheet](https://learntheweb.courses/topics/html-semantics-cheat-sheet/) -This is an amazing article that I constantly referred to while coding this site.

-- [Styling Layout Wrappers in CSS](https://ishadeed.com/article/styling-wrappers-css/) - Another go-to bookmarked article that I constantly referred to while buidling this project.
+- [Styling Layout Wrappers in CSS](https://ishadeed.com/article/styling-wrappers-css/) - Another go-to, bookmarked article that I constantly referred to while building this project.
 I'd HIGHLY recommend it to anyone still learning this concept.

 - [Responsive Test Tool](https://responsivetesttool.com/) -  Extremely helpful when testing your project against a multitude of different screen sizes.

 ## Author